-Dear Lord,

-Teach us how to respect others,

-And to love and serve one another

-In all that we do and say.
+Dear Lord Teach us how to respect others, and to love and serve one another in all that we do and say.

-And when we get it wrong, give is

-the strength to get it right and be
+And when we get it wrong, give us the strength to get it right and be reconciled.

-reconciled.

 Lead us to justice through your words of wisdom and guide us to everlasting peace.